-Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (e) guarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89.
-Quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: Verified?
-Yes PCS Comment The issuing entity will procure (by the servicer pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the issuing entity cash manager pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the issuing entity cash manager pursuant to the issuing entity cash manager pursuant to the issuing entity cash manager pursuant to the issuing entity cash man agreement) the publication of the following Information, which shall be made available to investors, potential investors and the relevant competent authorities in accordance with Article 7(1) of the Securitisation Regulation: (a) simultaneously, at least each quarter and within one month of the relevant Funding 2 interest payment date, ongoing information in relation to the loans in the mortgages trust and the transaction in accordance with the requirements of Articles 7(1)(a) and (e) of the Securitisation Regulation (subject to Article 43(8) of the Securitisation Regulation and any published guidance of the relevant regulatory or competition authorities) and, in relation to STS securitisations, Article 22(5) of the Securitisation Regulation; EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: [...] (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: STS criteria 89.
+Quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: Quarterly investor reports are post-closing requirements: due prior to notification under Article 27(1).
+Yes Verified?
+PCS Comment The issuing entity will procure (by the servicer pursuant to the terms of the servicing agreement, and by the issuing entity cash manager pursuant to the terms of the issuing entity cash manager pursuant to the issuing entity cash manager pursuant to the issuing entity cash manager pursuant to the issuing entity cash manager pursuant agreement) the publication of the following Information, which shall be made available to investors, potential investors and the relevant competent authorities in accordance with Article 7(1) of the Securitisation Regulation: (a) simultaneously, at least each quarter and within one month of the relevant Funding 2 interest payment date, ongoing information in relation to the loans in the mortgages trust and the transaction in accordance with the requirements of Articles 7(1)(a) and (e) of the Securitisation Regulation (subject to Article 43(8) of the Securitisation Regulation and any published guidance of the relevant regulatory or competition authorities) and, in relation to STS securitisations, Article 22(5) of the Securitisation Regulation; EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-90 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (i) all materially relevant data on the credit quality and performance of underlying exposures; STS criteria 90.
-All materially relevant data on the credit quality and performance of underlying exposures; Verified?
-Yes PCS Comment Refer to 89 above.
+90 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Ar the competent authorities referred to in Article 29 and, upon request, to potential investors: [] this Article, make at least the following information available to holders of a securitisation position, to (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: (i) all materially relevant data on the credit quality and performance of underlying exposures s; [] STS criteria 90.
+All materially relevant data on the credit quality and performance of underlying exposures; Quarterly investor reports are post-closing requirements: due prior to notification under Article 27(1).
+Yes Verified?
+PCS Comment See 89 above.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines